 At the end of the fourth dada album tour the band took a break from recording and playing live.
 During this time Calio moved from Los Angeles to Seattle, WA where he worked as an A&R scout for MCA.
 He wrote a novel titled You Can't Hear It But You Know It's There, chronicling the stories of his youth and how he got started in music.
 Calio signed a publishing deal with EMI (his second with the publishing giant) and started working with various producers on demos, including a session with Portland based producer Rob Daiker (Dan Reed Network) which got the attention of MCA Records, but not before a major shake-up at the label killed any chance for a deal.
 In 2001 engineer Neil King (who worked on the dada record recorded at The Village Studios) connected him with the owner of In The Pocket Studio Gregory A. Haldan.
 Calio began writing and recording a new batch of songs that would become his first solo record The Complications of Glitter, released in 2003 and co-produced by Haldan. in late 2002 dada played their first live show of the new century and began to put the wheels in motion for the next few years of touring and recording.
 In 2003 dada released Live: Official Bootleg (Vol. 1) and started touring in the U.S. In 2004 they released a fifth studio record How To Be Found (composed of songs left-over from the MCA recording sessions in 1998) and continued touring in the States on and off through the following year.
 2006 brought the band back into the studio and saw the release of the first new recordings from dada since Dada.
 A Friend of Pat Robertson (a 5 song EP) featured two songs produced by Jeff Trott (best known for performing, writing, and producing with Sheryl Crow).
 In 2007 Calio got word that a U.K. record label Baria Records had heard the solo songs recorded with Rob Daiker (demos for MCA), and was interested in releasing a full album of songs with the same sound.
 These sessions had a decidedly more edgy Power-Pop sound than his first solo recordings, due to the guitar style of Daiker who played most of the electric guitar on the album.
 In 2008 Calio released his second solo record under the moniker X Levitation Cult titled Happiness In Hell.
 In 2010 Calio recorded his third solo record Black Art of Blue (again at In the Pocket Studio), produced by Calio, Gregory A. Haldan, and Jon Chi.
 This record was different sounding than his previous efforts having a more stripped-down feel with Blues and Alt Rock elements, paving the way to the sound of his next musical project 7Horse.

 2010 saw dada back in the recording studio, this time with Scott Gordon handling production duties at his studio in Los Angeles.
 These recording sessions stalled when complications regarding band member schedules became an issue.
 After taking a short break so producer Gordon could finish recording music for the television show Criminal Minds, Gordon suggested Calio and dada drummer Leavitt use the left over dada recording time to work on the side-project idea the two had been kicking around.
 They came in with a batch of rough ideas and started to record what would become the first 7Horse record Let the 7Horse Run.
 A second recording session at In the Pocket Studio finished work on the LP.
 0n 11/11/11 the first 7Horse record was released (produced by Scott Gordon, Gregory A. Haldan, and Jon Chi) and the new two-man rock band started a U.S. tour.
 In 2013 dada toured the U.S. in celebration of the 20th Anniversary of the release of their first album, with 7Horse opening the show.
 In July of 2013 7Horse received an email from the offices of Martin Scorsese stating that he wanted to use the 7Horse song "Meth Lab Zoso Sticker" from their first album Let the 7Horse Run for his upcoming movie The Wolf of Wall Street.
 The song was used for a movie trailer and was included on the movie soundtrack released by Universal Music Group.
 When Leonardo DiCaprio won the Golden Globe for Best Actor for Musical or Comedy in 2013 he walked to the stage to "Meth Lab Zoso Sticker".
 7Horse landed a licensing deal with Third Side Music, a Canadian sync Licensing and Music Copyright/Admin.
 Co.
 2014 7Horse released their second record Songs for a Voodoo Wedding (produced by 7Horse with Gregory A. Haldan) which was followed by a U.S. tour opening for Kenny Wayne Shepherd and a short run opening for Whisky Myers.
 In 2015 7Horse recorded their third studio album Livin' In a Bitch of a World (produced by 7Horse with Gregory A. Haldan and Jon Chi) which was released the following year.
 In 2016 7Horse toured, both playing their own shows in the spring and later opening for Canadian rockers The Trews.
-In 2017 dada will tour the U.S. for their 25th Anniversary with 7Horse.
+In 2017 dada toured the U.S. for their 25th Anniversary with 7Horse on the bill.
+7Horse started writing, immediately after touring, for their 4th record in the fall and winter of 2017.
+In early 2018 they hired 4 time Grammy Award winner Dave Way to produce, engineer, and mix the new record.
+Summer 2018 7Horse opened for Nashville swamp-rock power-trio The Cadillac Three.
+In August 2018 they recorded a rock version of Johnny Cash’s “Man In Black” and released it as a single in the fall.
+The fourth 7Horse LP SUPERFECTA released December 2018.

 Photo: Jim Pollock